Cognitive Behavioral Therapy in Bend, Oregon

 - Learn to recognize these misperceptions and counter them with thoughts and beliefs based on facts.

-CBT may include homework to be completed while therapy is ongoing.
+Cognitive Behavioral Therapy may include homework to be completed while therapy is ongoing.
 The skills learned are then incorporated into your daily practice, allowing you to continue working to improve your quality of life.